3mdeb/96boards-docs-wiki/LatestSnapshots.md

 This is under current investigation.
 3. **Apple Bluetooth Keyboards/Mice/Trackpads do not work**<br/>
 This is under current investigation.
-4. **Debian build does not handle WiFi misconfiguration**<br/>
-If the WiFi network is misconfigured (for example, you attempt to connect to a non-existent network or a 5GHz network (not supported), or your network password/passphrase is incorrect), then you cannot just fix the problem and proceed with a network down/up operation.
-The work round is to fix the configuration problem in `/etc/network/interfaces.d` and then to perform a reboot with the changes.
-5. **Thermal Issues**<br/>
-Certain stress tests or heavy CPU load will cause the HiKey to hang due to thermal shutdown.
-Power and thermal management are still being tuned on the HiKey board, and this will be addressed in the 15.06 releases.
-In the meantime if you wish to run intensive tasks we recommend using a fan to generate good airflow across the board.
-6. **/dev/ttyAMA3**<br/>
-The second expansion bus UART is not implemented.
-This has been fixed in the daily Snapshot builds and will be implemented in the next release.
-7. **1.8V Expansion bus power rail**<br/>
-This is not enabled in the 15.05 release.
-This has been fixed in the daily Snapshot builds and will be implemented in the next release.

 **Reporting New Issues**